Lexapro Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Out-of-pocket payments

-After rehab is complete, there are a few different continued care options a person can choose from to receive continued support in sobriety.
-Sober living program and Aftercare programs are two types of programs that are designed to help people in recovery sustain their sobriety, prevent relapse, and establish a firm foundation in recovery.
+After Lexapro detox and rehab are complete, there are a few different continued care options a person can choose from to receive continued support in sobriety.
+Sober living programs and Aftercare programs are two types of programs that are designed to help people in recovery sustain their sobriety, prevent relapse, and establish a firm foundation in recovery.

 Sober Living Programs